-(Labor Code §3364.5).
-There is a "catch all" provision in Labor Code §3363.5 allowing other public agencies to adopt resolutions specifically allowed for recreation and park districts, as well as school districts discussed above, designating volunteers as employees for purposes of workers' compensation benefits.
-Volunteers are defined as persons receiving no remuneration other than meals, transportation, lodging and reimbursement for incidental expenses.
+School District volunteers are covered for workers' compensation if the County Superintendent or District Board adopts a resolution designating those volunteers as employees (Labor Code §3364.5).
+There is a "catch all" provision in Labor Code §3363.5 allowing public agencies to adopt resolutions designating volunteers as employees for purposes of workers' compensation benefits.
+Volunteers are defined as persons receiving no remuneration other than meals, transportation, lodging, and reimbursement for incidental expenses.